A guide to banking products and services

 A credit card lets you pay for items with a line of credit.
 In essence, you’re borrowing the money and then paying it back when the bill comes.
 But remember that different credit cards charge different rates of interest, so it’s important to know what you’re agreeing to (so you don’t end up paying too much in the long run).
 One way to avoid paying interest is to pay your bill in full each month.
 You may also want to watch out for annual fees, especially if it’s a card with perks such as airline miles or cash back.
 Shopping around for a credit card with no annual fees is always an option.

 Finance terms 101

-When your money is in a bank that belongs to the Federal Deposit Insurance Corporation (FDIC), you’ll know it’s safe and secure up to allowable limits.
-That’s because the U.S. government protects FDIC-insured deposits in the very rare event that a bank fails.4 You can use its BankFind tool to see if your bank is a member and to look up the maximum limit of deposited funds that are insured.
+When your money is in a bank that’s backed by the FDIC, you’ll know it’s safe and secure up to allowable limits.
+That’s because the U.S. government protects FDIC-insured deposits in the very rare event that a bank fails.3 You can use its BankFind tool to see if your bank is a member and to look up the maximum limit of deposited funds that are insured.

 Anytime you put money into your account, you’re making a deposit.
 You can usually deposit checks or cash at a bank, ATM or even on your mobile phone.
 Direct deposit is when your paycheck is transferred to your checking or savings account by your employer automatically on payday, which can save you time.

 Anytime you take money out of your account, you’re making a withdrawal.
 Just like with deposits, you can take out funds at a bank branch or ATM.
 When you write a check, wire money or use your debit card, the money is withdrawn automatically from your account.